i wish i had more friends

 Two friends walking together.
 Both women are laughing hysterically.

-Issue #1: Friendships Used to Happen Automatically
+Issue #1: The Belief That Friendships Used to Happen Automatically

 Two elementary aged friends running out of school together with their books and book bags.